tangerine-network/go-tangerine/README.md

 ## License

+The dexon repository is forked from ethereum/go-ethereum, thus it inherit the licensing terms from upstream go-ethereum license:

 The dexon library (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.